-Donors at this past fall’s Harvest Celebration auction highlighted growing STEAM (science, technology, engineering, art, and mathematics) opportunities at EMS, and Kevin Carini‘s vision for dedicated space and programming.
+Donors at this past fall’s Harvest Celebration auction highlighted growing STEAM (science, technology, engineering, art, and mathematics), or STEM, opportunities at EMS, and Kevin Carini‘s vision for dedicated space and programming.
 Carini is the chemistry, physics and robotics teacher behind much of EMS’ STEAM programming.

 Supporters were invited to raise their paddles high to help increase offerings K-12, and they raised over $11,000.
 The Sphere BOLTs were purchased with some of the proceeds, explains Bethany Gibbs, fourth grade teacher.
 “We are so excited to get our hands on this technology, and grateful for people who have made it possible!”